reinteractive-open/installfest_guides/source/guides/installfest/understanding_migrations.md

      # ./spec/features/writing_posts_spec.rb:28:in `block (2 levels) in <top (required)>'
 ```

 They both look like similar errors, but we'll deal with them one by one.

-First
-open `spec/features/post_comments_spec.rb` and notice that we're attempting to
+First, open `spec/features/post_comments_spec.rb` and notice that we're attempting to visit a blog post that isn't published.
-visit a blog post that isn't published.

 Update the spec to look like:

 ```ruby
 require 'rails_helper'